Sitemap

 He drank glasses of water hoping it would fill the void.
 The hot afternoon classroom seemed to spin around him, the teacher’s words blurred.
 His head felt heavy, and he fought to keep his eyes open.

 The bell rang.
 As he stood, the classroom tilted briefly before steadying.
 He made his way to the gate.
 Near the main road, he saw a car — a shiny, expensive one — pull up nearby.
-Inside was a lady, dressed in fine clothes and jewelry that sparkled even in the shade.
+A window rolled down, and a hand emerged, adorned with gleaming rings and bangles that caught the shade.

 A small girl at the front hesitantly lowered her palm, cupping it.
-The lady, satisfied with the distance, delicately dropped a bun into the child’s waiting hands.
+The bejeweled fingers, satisfied with the distance, delicately dropped a bun into the child’s waiting hands.
 One by one, the children approached, repeating this careful dance of giving and receiving.

-As the crowd of eager faces grew, the lady’s patience waned.
-She began tossing the buns onto the dusty road, a small smile playing on her lips as she watched the children scramble to collect them from the ground.
+As more eager faces gathered, the hand grew impatient.
+The fingers began tossing the buns onto the dusty road, rings catching light with each throw as children scrambled to collect them from the ground.

 The boy stood at the edge, watching the others rush about.
 His stomach growled, but something held him back.

-The lady’s gaze fell on him, the boy who hadn’t rushed forward.
-She picked up a bun and tossed it in his direction.
+The hand paused in its motion, as if noticing the boy who hadn’t rushed forward.
+It picked up a bun and tossed it in his direction.
 He watched it soar up through the air, but his feet stayed rooted to the spot.
 His hands remained at his sides, refusing to move.
 The bun hit the ground in front of him, sending up a small cloud of dust.

-She raised her eyebrows, giving him a look that commanded, “Go on, take it.”
-The boy had never seen eyes like hers before — eyes that expected obedience, that didn’t understand the word “no.” A chill ran through him.
+The hand hung suspended in the air, its stillness somehow commanding: “Go on, take it.”
+The boy had never seen a gesture so absolute — fingers that expected obedience, that didn’t understand the word “no.” A chill ran through him.

 The boy kept walking.
 His stomach ached, but his back remained straight.